-In order to check out materials from the Duluth Public Library (DPL), you must have a valid library card that is registered in DPL's computer system.
+In order to check out materials from the Duluth Public Library (DPL), you must have a valid library card that is registered in DPL’s computer system.
 A library card is free to any resident of the Arrowhead Library System region, which includes Carlton, Cook, Itasca, Koochiching, Lake, Lake of the Woods and St. Louis counties.
-In order to be issued a library card, you must present photo identification and proof of current address.
+If you are 18 years of age or older, in order to be issued a library card you must present a government-issued photo identification and proof of current address.
+Virtual library cards (Port Cards) are issued to enrolled students in participating school districts.
 Businesses, schools and other agencies may obtain an institutional library card for use by their employees.
 A temporary card is issued to anyone temporarily living in Duluth or to anyone without a permanent address.

 If you are a Minnesota resident and live outside of the Arrowhead Library System region, you may check out materials by presenting your current library card from your home library as well as acceptable identification.
 If you live out of state you may check out materials from DPL for an annual fee.
 A current library card from your home library is required, along with acceptable identification.
 Other members from the same household may get a library card for an annual charge.

-Library cards expire after three years and can be renewed without charge.
+Library cards expire and can be renewed without charge.
 Renewing a library card must be done in person.
 There is a charge to replace a card before it expires.

 Lost or Forgotten Cards

 If you lose your library card, you should notify the library as soon as possible.
 You are responsible for anything checked out on your card.
-If you have forgotten your library card but have a photo ID with you, you may check out up to 10 items.
+If you have forgotten your library card but have a photo ID with you, you may still check out items.

-Many library materials check out for four weeks and may be renewed for another four weeks if no one has placed a hold on the item.
-However, other materials check out for two weeks and may not be renewed.
+Many library materials check out for four weeks and may be renewed for two additional four-week periods if no one has placed a hold on the item.
+Some materials check out for a shorter period of time and may or may not be renewable.
 For current information about the types of materials available for checkout and their loan periods, ask a library staff member or visit the library's website.
 The library reserves the right to place additional limits on smaller or seasonal collections of materials.

 You may place a hold on an item in person, over the phone or through the library's online catalog.
 You are limited to no more than 50 holds at one time.
 The limit may be lower for certain types of materials.